9OP/WebMonitor/README.md

 ### Installation

-If you run it on a Linux machine, you might be able to skip 2), if you run it on Windows... well you clearly lose yourself and should be here in the first place.
-(Windows doesn't like GTK lib so good luck...)

 **Steps:**
 - 1) download the repo, ``` $ git clone https://github.com/9OP/WebMonitor```
 - 2) install the dependancies, ``` $ pip3 install -r requirements.txt```